apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/DDL-Data-Definition-Language.md

 The SQL statement for creating a group of timeseries are as follows:

 ```
-IoTDB> CREATE ALIGNED TIMESERIES root.ln.wf01.GPS(latitude FLOAT encoding=PLAIN, longitude FLOAT encoding=PLAIN) compressor=SNAPPY
+IoTDB> CREATE ALIGNED TIMESERIES root.ln.wf01.GPS(latitude FLOAT encoding=PLAIN compressor=SNAPPY, longitude FLOAT encoding=PLAIN compressor=SNAPPY)
 ```

-You can set different datatype and encoding for the timeseries in a group of aligned timeseries, but the compression must be the same.
+You can set different datatype, encoding, and compression for the timeseries in a group of aligned timeseries

 It is not currently supported to set an alias, tag, and attribute for aligned timeseries.